 The admitted to enrolled digital marketing campaign markets to those students who have applied and been admitted to South Dakota State University.
 The campaign has two elements: marketing toward high-growth programs outlined in the university's strategic enrollment plan and marketing toward admitted students looking to find their path at SDState while hitting certain deadlines along the way that include financial aid, scholarships, housing and New Student Orientation.
 Students receive initial marketing materials—digital, print and by email—beginning as sophomores in high school through the work of EAB and the university's search campaign.

 How are results of the campaign measured?

 Digital marketing and big data have created an environment saturated with metrics.
 The challenge marketers face is not finding the data, but knowing which data is important to a campaign.
-Dashboards have been created for both the transfer student digital marketing campaignand the admitted to enrolled digital marketing campaign to track performance in both cases.
+Metrics are measured to track performance in both cases.

 What is Rabbit Food?

 Rabbit Food is SDState's marketing blog dedicated to prospective students.
 The blog is available online, in addition to being sent electronically to thousands of prospective students twice a month.
 Content for Rabbit Food is designed to assist students in navigating the process of going to college, in addition to providing information about SDState.
 The combination of inbound marketing (marketing designed to draw students in as a means of generating leads) and direct communications make Rabbit Food a valuable marketing resource.

 Marketing campaigns must understand their audience and where they get their information.
 The following is information presented at the American Marketing Association Symposium for the Marketing of Higher Education in November 2017.

 Presenters: University of Cincinnati and LPK, a brand agency located in Cincinnati.

 Generation Z are individuals born between 1997-2010.
 Millennials were the generation born between 1980-97.